jane-fox/portfolio/README.md

 During development use `gulp watch` to watch JS and CSS files and automatically compile them.

-If adding new scripts or styles, update the gulp file instead of the standard wordpress enque, so they all stay minified together for the fastest load.
+If adding new scripts or styles, update the gulp file instead of the standard wordpress enque.
+I know this isn't the standardad WordPress-friendly way, but I wanted to keep the assets all minified together for the fastest load.

 ### Notes